choosewhatulike/sparse-sharing/README.md

 #### More
 You can also directly run the python file `train_single.py` and `train_mtl.py` with different arguments to gain more flexibility.
-And use the argument `-h` to see the full arguments descriptions.
+And please use the argument `-h` to see the full arguments descriptions.

 ## Citation